-Figure 6.9.
-Lithic artefacts from Temnata Cave, sector II layer VI: 1.
+Figure 6.9 Lithic artefacts from Temnata Cave, sector II layer VI: 1.
 Pointed blade with low invasive retouch on the left edge is reminiscent of a sidescraper with discontinued low retouch on the right edge; 2–3.
 Unifacial points on fine-grained flint with inverse base truncation (probable hafting).
-Note the distal fractures on the no 2 (on lower apex surface) and no 6 points (on dorsal apical surface); 4.
+Note the distal fractures on the no. 2 (on lower apex surface) and no. 6 points (on dorsal apical surface); 4.
 Burin core-tool on blade (heavy overshoot); 5.
 Crested blade with alternating dorsal scars; 6.
 Levallois retouched point.

-Figure 6.10.
-Lithic artefacts from Temnata Cave, sector I layer 4: 1–4.
-Retouched pointed tools with blunted edges (no 2 with distal fracture on lower apical surface, no 3 and 4 fragments with broken apical parts); 5.
+Figure 6.10 Lithic artefacts from Temnata Cave, sector I layer 4: 1–4.
+Retouched pointed tools with blunted edges (no. 2 with distal fracture on lower apical surface, no. 3 and 4 fragments with broken apical parts); 5.
 Endscraper with notch on the distal end, manufactured on a large, straight blade showing a bidirectional dorsal scar pattern and the negatives of previously detached small blades; 6–8.
-Blades (no 8 is a splintered bipolar blade).
+Blades (no. 8 is a splintered bipolar blade).

-Figure 6.11.
-Lithic artefacts from Kozarnika Cave (level VII): 1–8.
+Figure 6.11 Lithic artefacts from Kozarnika Cave (level VII): 1–8.
 Pointed bladelets with direct bilateral marginal retouch; 9.
 Bladelet with direct unilateral marginal retouch; 10–13.
 Bladelet with alternate retouching (direct on the left edge, inverse on the right edge); 14.
 Pointed blade (distal fragment) with micro-retouch and glossy on the left lower surface edge; 15.
 Burin on blade mesial fragment; 16.
 Pointed asymmetrical flake from centring the flaking platform of the bladelet core (éclat de citrate); 17.
 Blade (intercalated) detached during bladelet reduction and showing bladelet negatives on the dorsal surface.
 18. Endscraper on entirely retouched blade; 19.
 Bifacial tool.